danbz/sotp_course/reading.md

 * Hassenzahl, M., 2004.
 The Interplay of Beauty, Goodness, and Usability in Interactive Products.
 Human Computer Interaction, 19(4), pp.319–349.
 * Arrigoni, G., 2016.
 Epistemologies of prototyping: knowing in artistic research.
 Digital Creativity, 27(2), pp.99–112.
 * Keymoment, Laschke, Hassenzahl
+* Wallace, J. et al. (2013) ‘Making design probes work’, in Proceedings of the SIGCHI Conference on Human Factors in Computing Systems.
+New York, New York, USA: ACM - Association for Computing Machinery, p.
+3441. doi: 10.1145/2470654.2466473.

 ## Additional reading